Home News Can you Sell a Car that Failed its MOT? What UK Drivers need to Know in 2026

 Can you Sell a Car that Failed its MOT?
 What UK Drivers need to Know in 2026

 Latest DVSA data shows that class 3 and 4 vehicles had an overall initial MOT failure rate of 28.08% in 2024–25.
-In the latest published quarter, 2025–26 Q1, the initial failure rate was 27.24%.
-The most common failure categories in 2024–25 were lamps, reflectors and electrical equipment, followed by suspension, brakes and tyres.
+In the most recent published quarter (2025–26 Q1), the initial failure rate was 27.24%.
+The most common failure categories were lamps, reflectors and electrical equipment, followed by suspension, brakes and tyres.

 Some faults are relatively cheap to fix.
 Others can involve major mechanical, structural or safety-related work that makes repair hard to justify on an older car.